rconradharris/simpledot/README.rst

 Likewise, your ``.bash_profile`` might contain::

-    """ dotfile @ ~/.bash_profile
+    # dotfile @ ~/.bash_profile
     alias ls="ls -G"
     ... rest of bash_profile ...

 Commands
 ========

-* source - Add a directory which contains files to symlink
+* source - Specify directory that contains your annotated dotfiles
-* list - List what will be symlinked
+* list - List files in source directory and show whether they've been symlinked with a checkmark, or not, with an 'x'.
-* up - Add symlinks across filesystem
+* up - Create symlinks
 * down - Remove any symlinks that were created